rgeorgia/InfinityDesktop/README.md

 I will also not try to make Infinity DE a Windows-like, Mac-like or Linux-like; it will be NetBSD-like.
 Honestly, this may not be for everyone.

+### Desktop
+I am focusing on Openbox with tint2.
+It is lightweight and very flexible.
+Plus, I really don't understand a lot about how to configure Mate correctly.

 Roadmap and other misc things are on our [wiki](https://github.com/rgeorgia/OS108/wiki)

 ---